ADSL Broadband: Speeds, Types and ADSL Tips

 Ultimately fibre is a faster and more reliable service due to the infrastructure and materials that are in use being modern and well supported.
 That being said, if you do not need a superfast connection, or live in an area where fibre speeds are poor or are otherwise unavailable, then ADSL is certainly a viable choice.

-Selectra man
+Selectra Service

-Selectra man
+Selectra Service

-How Can I Tell if I Have ADSL or VDSL?
+How Can I Tell If I Have ADSL or VDSL?

-VDSL (Very high-speed Digital Subscriber Line) lines use the same copper wires as traditional ADSL, but manages the data exchange at a significantly higher rate.
+VDSL (Very high-speed Digital Subscriber Line) lines use the same copper wires as traditional ADSL, but manage the data exchange at a significantly higher rate.
 This results in download speeds of up to 52 Mbps (double ADSL), and upload speeds of 16 Mbps.
 VDSL2 can even provide download speeds of up to 300 Mbps, making it a solid choice for HD streaming, working from home, and other intensive online tasks.

 Similarly to ADSL, VDSL does suffer from speed loss the further away from the street cabinet your property is, but this rate degrades at a significantly slower rate than ADSL, allowing for a strong connection regardless of the distance.
 Some VDSL connections can even be part-fibre, allowing for even greater stability and speed.